mravi/kafka-connect-hbase/README.md

 # Kafka Connect for Hbase

 A Sink connector to write to HBase.
+I have the source connector implementation available at https://github.com/mravi/hbase-connect-kafka

 ## Pre-requisites
 * Confluent 2.0